Battles of Bir 'Asluj: Background

-Bir 'Asluj was a small Bedouin center belonging to the Azzazma tribe, with a mosque, market, water well, mill and police station.
+Bir 'Asluj was a small center of the Azzazma Bedouin tribe, with a mosque, market, water well, mill and police station.
 It was strategically located on a curve in the road from Sinai Peninsula, through 'Auja, to Be'er Sheva, Hebron and Jerusalem.
-Near it also passed the old southern railway line built by the Ottoman Empire in World War I. During the British Mandate, a British military base and a police station were located next to Bir 'Asluj.
+The old Railway to Beersheba built by the Ottoman Empire in World War I was nearby.
+During the British Mandate, a British military base and a police station were located next to Bir 'Asluj.
 The road in question was used by the invading Egyptian army in the 1948 Arab–Israeli War for transport as its eastern wing into Hebron-Jerusalem corridor.

 During the 1947–1948 Civil War in Mandatory Palestine, Bir 'Asluj was used as a base of operations for Bedouin paramilitary forces under Hajj Sa'id, mainly against the nearby Jewish villages of Revivim and Haluza, a few kilometers to the northwest.
 A Muslim Brotherhood unit situated itself in Bir 'Asluj on May 17, 1948.

 Battle of June 11

 The first Israeli attempt to disconnect the eastern wing of the Egyptian army was during the first stage of the war, right before the first ceasefire came into effect.
 Forces from the Negev Brigade's 8th Battalion assembled at Revivim, which also served as the headquarters of the 8th Battalion.
-A jeep-mounted task force split south, in order to block the road for Egyptian reinforcements.
-During the same night, an Egyptian supply convoy had entered Bir 'Asluj with ammunition and cannons.
+A jeep-mounted task force split south, in order to block the road for Egyptian reinforcements.That same night, an Egyptian supply convoy entered Bir 'Asluj with ammunition and cannons.